tlswg/tls13-spec/draft-ietf-tls-tls13.md

 "elliptic_curves" and only contained elliptic curve groups.
 See
 {{RFC4492}} and {{I-D.ietf-tls-negotiated-ff-dhe}}.

-All clients MUST send a valid "supported_groups" extension containing at least one group for each ephemeral key exchange algorithm (currently DHE and ECDHE) for which it offers a cipher suite.
+This extension is REQUIRED to negotiate (EC)DHE cipher suites.
-Servers MUST NOT negotiate use of a DHE or ECDHE cipher suites unless the client supplies a supported NamedGroup.
+Clients MUST send at least one supported NamedGroup value and servers MUST NOT negotiate any of these cipher suites unless a supported value was provided.
-If the extension is not provided and no alternative cipher suite is available, the server MUST close the connection with a fatal "missing_extension" alert.
+If this extension is not provided and no alternative cipher suite is available, the server MUST close the connection with a fatal "missing_extension" alert.
 (see {{mti-extensions}})
 If the extension is provided, but no compatible group is offered, the